John B. McDiarmid: Wartime experience

 In 1942, during World War II, McDiarmid, joined the Royal Canadian Navy (RCN).
 After training in Halifax, Nova Scotia, he was appointed to Naval Services Headquarters in Ottawa and was assigned to the Operational Intelligence Center (OIC).
 He headed the RCN U-boat tracking team, charged with defending the North American Atlantic Coast against submarine attacks, and helped develop a system for interpreting and breaking German communication codes.
 He served under Lieutenant Commander Jean Maurice Barbe Pougnet (Jock) De Marbois, OBE, RD.
 In 1943, he served aboard HMS Hurricane, then, in London he became a member of the British Admiralty Tracking Room team for decryption procedures—part of the force working to break the code of Hitler's cipher device, the ENIGMA machine.

 As a result of his work in the Admiralty's OIC, RCN researchers contacted him after the close of the war to gain information about the project.
 In 1982, in a letter to Vice Admiral Sir Peter Gretton, McDiarmid described the procedures of the until then top secret Admiralty Tracking room.
 "In the tracking room all signals containing or referring to Special Intelligence were decoded or encoded.
 No special intelligence ever left the room except to be burned and flushed down the head by an officer of the room; and no chart outside of the room showed more Special Intelligence than was revealed by our daily Secret and Top Secret signals.
 Admission to the room was severely restricted to those who had a need to know …" McDiarmid retired at the end World War II with the rank of Commander, RCVN.

 University of Washington

-McDiarmid returned to Johns Hopkins to a teaching position in the Classics Department, where he served from 1945–1949.
+McDiarmid returned to Johns Hopkins to a teaching position in the Classics Department, where he served from 1945 to 1949.
 In 1949, he accepted the position as the first chairman in the Classics Department at the University of Washington, in Seattle.
 He remained chairman of the Department until 1973.
 He was instrumental in the rapid growth of the department and in reorganizing its curriculum.
 He played a key role in the formation of the Classics Department graduate program.
 He was the first University of Washington Professor of Humanities in 1977–1978.
 He and provost Solomon Katz founded the Seattle chapter of the Archaeological Institute of America.